reefactor/brainfood_reference/README.md

 > [A map is not the territory it represents](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation), but, if correct, it has a similar structure to the territory, which accounts for its usefulness
 > —  Alfred Korzybski, Science and Sanity

+> The fool generalizes the particular; the nerd particularizes the general; some do both; and the wise does neither.
+> There is nothing deemed harmful (in general) that cannot be beneficial in some particular instances, and nothing deemed beneficial that cannot harm you in some circumstances.
+> The more complex the system, the weaker the notion of Universal.
+> One of the failures of “scientific approximation” in the nonlinear domain comes from the inconvenient fact that the average of expectations is different from the expectation of averages..
+> Because our minds need to reduce information, we are more likely to try to squeeze a phenomenon into the Procrustean bed of a crisp and known category (amputating the unknown), rather than suspend categorization, and make it tangible.
+Thanks to our detections of false patterns, along with real ones, what is random will appear less random and more certain—our overactive brains are more likely to impose the wrong, simplistic narrative than no narrative at all.
+The mind can be a wonderful tool for self-delusion—it was not designed to deal with complexity and nonlinear uncertainties.
+Counter to the common discourse, more information means more delusions: our detection of false patterns is growing faster and faster as a side effect of modernity and the information age: there is this mismatch between the messy randomness of the information-rich current world, with its complex interactions, and our intuitions of events, derived in a simpler ancestral habitat.
+Our mental architecture is at an increased mismatch with the world in which we live.
+This leads to sucker problems: when the map does not correspond to the territory, there is a certain category of fool—the overeducated, the academic, the journalist, the newspaper reader, the mechanistic “scientist,” the pseudo-empiricist, those endowed with what I call
+“epistemic arrogance,” this wonderful ability to discount what they did not see, the unobserved—who enter a state of denial, imagining the territory as fitting his map.
+More generally, the fool here is someone who does the wrong reduction for the sake of reduction, or removes something essential, cutting off the legs, or, better, part of the head of a visitor while insisting that he preserved his persona with 95 percent accuracy.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 The world is huge and our sensory bandwidth is tiny and memory capacity is limited.

 [Mental models](https://fs.blog/mental-models/) simplify huge complexity of the world